amannair357-dev/EXP-2/README.md

 3	Ammeter	(0-5)A	MC	1

-4	Rheostat		Wire wouned	1
+4	Rheostat		Wire wouned	2

-5	Rheostat		Wire wouned	1

-6	Connecting wires	-	-	As required
+5	Connecting wires	-	-	As required

 ### Fuse rating calculation for field and armature: